-cctbx.xfel is a suite of software tools designed to process diffraction data from serial femtosecond crystallography (SFX) measurements at an X-ray free-electron laser (XFEL).
-Built on the Computational Crystallographic Toolbox (cctbx), the same toolbox on which PHENIX, LABELIT, and post-refinement and merging program, PRIME are built, it enables the user to solve difficult problems relating to processing XFEL data.
-The programs and modules provided by cctbx.xfel can reduce a large set of still diffraction images recorded at Stanford’s Linac Coherent Light Source (LCLS) to a single MTZ file containing merged reflection intensities suitable for structure solution.
+cctbx.xfel is a suite of software tools designed to process diffraction data from serial femtosecond crystallography (SFX) measurements at an X-ray free-electron laser (XFEL) or a synchrotron.
+Built on the Computational Crystallographic Toolbox (cctbx), the same toolbox on which PHENIX, DIALS, LABELIT, and post-refinement and merging program, PRIME are built, it enables the user to solve difficult problems relating to processing serial crystallographic data.
+The programs and modules provided by cctbx.xfel can reduce a large set of still diffraction images recorded at Stanford’s Linac Coherent Light Source (LCLS), SACLA, the European XFEL, or a synchrotron, to a single MTZ file containing merged reflection intensities suitable for structure solution.

 - Overview to the system architecture at LCLS and real-time progress monitoring of data processing

 - Installation: there are two ways to get cctbx.xfel:

 - cctbx.xfel is installed for general use at SLAC.
 To start using an existing installation, simply source the current build.

 - Download a binary bundle of DIALS.
 Use this option if you will not be processing LCLS data because, for example, if you have serial crystallographic data from a synchrotron.

 - Build a psana/cctbx.xfel build from scratch.
 Use this option if you want to process LCLS data outside of LCLS or want your own build.